SS Peter and Paul School Curriculum

 Children at SS Peter and Paul will have opportunities and experiences to express themselves through music.
 They will understand the value and importance of music across cultures and in the wider community, using their skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

 Children at SS Peter and Paul will develop their confidence within physical activity, games and sports, further deepening their knowledge and understanding of how to live a healthy and active lifestyle.
 The children will have the opportunity to take part in sporting events and celebrate their achievements.

 It is our intention that children in Key Stage Two not only gain initial knowledge regarding the structure of the Spanish language, but also learn about Spanish culture too, all within an atmosphere of trial and improvement, in order to build greater understanding of the world.

 Relationships and Sex Education

 The school has followed the guidance as outlined by the Southwark Diocese Education Commission and the Catholic Education Service of England and Wales in its review of the policy.
-A consultation took place with parents during the summer term of 2017.
 Please refer to the Education Commission's website to access latest guidance and policies.

 There are many policies contained on the site, including the diocesan guidance on British Values and Challenging Homophobic Behaviour.